raphaellith/Typewriters-to-Belie-Format/_posts/2025-01-19-Only-Connect.md

 > 1. <span class="ff-din"> NaCl </span>
 > <div style="text-align: right">(from <i>Only Connect</i>, Series 1, Episode 9)</div>

-which are linked by the fact that they are all **table additives** (vinegar, sugar, black pepper and table salt).
+which are linked by the fact that they are all **condiments** (vinegar, sugar, black pepper and table salt).

 Another example might be